andrewzamojc/temporal-coding-challenge/README.md

 ## Accessibility

 Tested manually with VoiceOver and element-by-element navigation.

 Lighthouse gives a 100% score.

 The role="alert" announes some search status.

 Tested in dark and light mode via system settings.

+## Security

+After the solution has been reviewed, I can make this repo private and take down the Vercel deployment.